TheGoodlike13/sahyun_bot/README.md

 BatchSize = amount of values returned per request; defaults to 100

+Timeout = amount of seconds before HTTP gives up and fails the request; defaults to 300;
+yes, it can be a very laggy website, unfortunately; though this is overkill for sure :)

 #### [system]

 HttpDebugMode = true if you want to print http headers and stuff; defaults to false